Ten-Cent Beer Night: Background

-The Indians had previously held such promotions without incident, beginning with Nickel Beer Day in 1971.
-However, a bench-clearing brawl during the teams' previous meeting on May 29 at Arlington Stadium in Texas angered many Indians fans, who then harbored a grudge against the Rangers.
-The trouble at Arlington began in the bottom of the fourth inning with a walk to the Rangers' Tom Grieve, followed by a Lenny Randle single.
-The next batter hit what should have been a double-play ball to Indians third baseman John Lowenstein; Lowenstein stepped on third base to retire Grieve and threw the ball to second base for the second out, but Randle disrupted the play with a hard slide into second baseman Jack Brohamer.
+The Cleveland Indians organization had previously held such promotions without incident, beginning with Nickel Beer Day in 1971.
+However, a bench-clearing brawl during the May 29, 1974, game between the Indians and the Texas Rangers at Arlington Stadium angered many Indians fans, who then harbored a grudge against the Rangers.
+The trouble at Arlington Stadium had begun in the bottom of the fourth inning with a walk to the Rangers' Tom Grieve, followed by a Lenny Randle single.
+The next batter, Jim Fregosi, hit what should have been a double-play ball to Indians third baseman John Lowenstein; Lowenstein stepped on third base to retire Grieve and threw the ball to second base for the second out, but Randle disrupted the play with a hard slide into second baseman Jack Brohamer.

 The Indians retaliated in the bottom of the eighth when pitcher Milt Wilcox threw behind Randle's legs.
 On the next pitch Randle laid down a drag bunt.
 When Wilcox fielded the ball and approached Randle to tag him out, Randle intentionally veered inside the baseline toward Wilcox and hit him with his forearm before continuing to first base.
 Indians first baseman John Ellis responded by intercepting and punching Randle before he reached the base, and both benches emptied for a brawl.
 After the brawl was broken up, as Indians players and coaches returned to the dugout, they were struck by food and beer hurled by Rangers fans; catcher Dave Duncan had to be restrained from entering the stands to fight the fans.

-The game was not suspended or forfeited, no players from either team were ejected, and the Rangers won, 3–0.
+The game was not suspended or forfeited, no players from either team were ejected and the Rangers won, 3–0.

 After the game, a Cleveland reporter asked Rangers manager Billy Martin, "Are you going to take your armor to Cleveland?" to which Martin replied, "Naw, they won't have enough fans there to worry about."
 During the week leading up to the teams' next meeting in Cleveland, sports radio talk show host Pete Franklin and Indians radio announcer Joe Tait made comments that fueled the fans' animosity toward the Rangers.
-In addition, The Plain Dealer printed a cartoon the day of the game showing Chief Wahoo holding a pair of boxing gloves with the caption, "Be ready for anything."
+In addition, the Cleveland Plain Dealer newspaper printed a cartoon the day of the game showing Indians mascot Chief Wahoo holding a pair of boxing gloves with the caption, "Be ready for anything."